csantabearing/lambda-face-emotion/README.md

   - Change the name
   - Use the image URI (e.g `681261969843.dkr.ecr.us-east-1.amazonaws.com/mlo4/face-emotion:latest`)
   - Add 8000 to the port mappings
+  - For triton change the command to (`tritonserver --model-repository=s3://triton-repository/models/`)
 - Create

-Inside your cluster, create a new service for each task (yourname-main, yourname-face-emotion, yourname-pet-bokeh):
+Inside your cluster, create a new service for each task (yourname-main, yourname-face-emotion, yourname-pet-bokeh, yourname-triton):

 - Launch type: Fargate
-- Pick the Task definition: (yourname-main, yourname-face-emotion, yourname-pet-bokeh)
+- Pick the Task definition: (yourname-main, yourname-face-emotion, yourname-pet-bokeh, yourname-triton)
 - Service name: (main, face-emotion, pet-bokeh)
 - Number of tasks: 1
 - Next page